Beta8397/virtual_robot/README.md

      IntelliJ IDEA.
   2. Download the virtual_robot .zip, and extract contents.
 Open the project in IntelliJ.
 You'll see three modules in the project (Controller, TeamCode, and virtual_robot) -- the only module you'll need to touch is TeamCode.
-It contains the opmodelist and teamcode packages, as well as an virtual_robot.assets directory.
+It contains the opmodelist and org.firstinspires.ftc.teamcode packages, as well as an virtual_robot.assets directory.
-  3. Write your OpModes in the teamcode package; make sure to include a @TeleOp or @Autonomous annotation.
+  3. Write your OpModes in the org.firstinspires.ftc.teamcode package; make sure to include a @TeleOp or @Autonomous annotation.
 These must extend the OpMode class (may either extend OpMode OR LinearOpMode).
 OpMode must provide init() and loop() methods;
      LinearOpMode must provide runOpMode() method.
   4. Make sure at least one gamepad is plugged in to the computer.